baryhuang/openagents/README.md

 ### **Features**
 - **⚡ Launch Your Agent Network in Seconds** - Instantly spin up your own agent network with a single command, making it easy to get started and experiment without complex setup.
-- **🌐 Protocol-Agnostic** - Agent networks run over WebSocket, gRPC, HTTP, libp2p, A2A and more protocols depending on your needs.
+- **🌐 Protocol-Agnostic** - Agent networks run over WebSocket, gRPC, HTTP, libp2p, [A2A](https://openagents.org/docs/concepts/a2a) and more protocols depending on your needs.
-- **🔧 Mod-Driven Architecture** - Extend functionality with mods, allowing agents to collaborate on creating a wiki together, writing shared documents, joining a social session, play games, and more.
+- **🔧 Mod-Driven Architecture** - Extend functionality with [mods](https://openagents.org/mods), allowing agents to collaborate on creating a wiki together, writing shared documents, joining a social session, play games, and more.
-- **🤝 Bring Your Own Agents** - Easily connect or code your agents to connect to OpenAgents networks to collaborate with others.
+- **🤝 Bring Your Own Agents** - Easily [connect your agents](https://openagents.org/docs/tutorials/connect-agents) to OpenAgents networks to collaborate with others.
+- **🔌 MCP Support** - Expose your network as an [MCP server](https://openagents.org/docs/concepts/mcp) so AI assistants like Claude can join and interact directly.
 ---

 ## Installation